 I came to plant pathology via microbial systematics.
 When I was asked to select key papers that have shaped my thinking, I thought of a handful of papers that represent milestones in the development of this discipline and in our understanding of the diversity and phylogeny of the Xanthomonas genus.

 When I started to work on Xanthomonas, my reference paper was Vauterin et al. (1995), a comprehensive taxonomic study based on DNA-DNA hybridizations that contributed to classifying the overwhelming number of pathovars [Vauterin et al. 1995].
-One should bear in mind that in the late 20th century and still in the early 2000’s it was almost a 'mission: impossible' to determine the taxonomic position of a strain without the cumbersome DNA-DNA hybridizations.
-This method I routinely used during my PhD required huge quantities of high-quality DNA and cautious handling of tritium, a long-life radionuclide.
-For phylogenetic studies and molecular identification, 16S rRNA gene sequencing was the gold standard, even though, within Xanthomonas, it brings no information at the species level [Hauben et al. 1997].
+One should bear in mind that in the late 20th century and still in the early 2000’s it was almost a 'mission: impossible' to determine the taxonomic position of a strain without performing the cumbersome DNA-DNA hybridizations.
+This method I routinely used during my PhD required huge quantities of high-quality DNA and cautious handling of tritium, a long-lived radionuclide.
+For phylogenetic studies and molecular identification, 16S rRNA gene sequencing was the gold standard, even though, within Xanthomonas, it does not include information at the species level [Hauben et al. 1997].

 One of the first well-resolved phylogenetic trees of the Xanthomonas genus was based on the partial sequencing of four housekeeping genes (Multilocus Sequence Analysis, MLSA) [Young et al. 2008].
 The authors demonstrated that strains from the same species (as determined by DNA-DNA hybridizations) formed tight clusters, well-separated from other species.
 Thus, MLSA represented a powerful tool to classify Xanthomonas strains and to determine their phylogenetic relationships.
 One year later it was shown that partial sequencing of the gyrB gene alone made it possible to classify almost all pathovars of Xanthomonas into species-level clades [Parkinson et al. 2009].
 It was so amazing to realize that such a small part of the genome (530 bp) contained the same level of information, from a taxonomic perspective, as the whole genome DNA relatedness determined with the tedious DNA-DNA hybridizations!
 This work revealed that many pathovars needed to be reclassified and inspired a series of taxonomic papers to improve the delimitation of Xanthomonas species.

-Even though Young and coworkers had demonstrated the usefulness of MLSA for species delineation within the Xanthomonas genus and described a new species, Xanthomonas dyei, based on this method [Young et al. 2010], the new gold standard that has ultimately replaced DNA-DNA hybridizations is Average Nucleotide Identity (ANI) [Richter and Rossello-Mora 2009].
+Even though Young and coworkers had demonstrated the usefulness of MLSA for species delineation within the Xanthomonas genus and described a new species, Xanthomonas dyei, based on this method [Young et al. 2010], the new gold standard that has ultimately replaced DNA-DNA hybridizations is Average Nucleotide Identity (ANI) [Konstantinidis and Tiedje 2005].
 The first Xanthomonas species described with ANI was Xanthomonas maliensis [Triplett et al. 2015].
 This article focused on non-pathogenic strains isolated from rice, which was a new direction in the field at that time.
-Indeed, in previous decades, little attention has been paid to non-pathogenic strains, precluding our ability to embrace the real diversity of the genus.
+Indeed, in previous decades, little attention had been paid to non-pathogenic strains, precluding our ability to embrace the real diversity of the genus.
 Since then, the growing interest in non-pathogenic strains has enabled the description of several new species [Mafakheri et al. 2022; Martins et al. 2020; Vicente et al. 2017] and provided novel insight in Xanthomonas evolution and pathogen adaptation.

 Population genetics tools applied to a collection of pathogenic and non-pathogenic strains allowed to unveil an epidemic population structure in Xanthomonas arboricola [Merda et al. 2016], similar to what was found in some human pathogens [Maynard-Smith et al. 2000].
 Moreover, robust phylogenies and comparative genomics gave insight in the gain and loss of pathogenicity genes and enabled proposing molecular scenarios of patho-adaptation [Jacobs et al. 2015; Merda et al. 2017], thus highlighting the relevance of Xanthomonas as a model to study pathogen emergence.